Convert MTV to JP2

 JP2 stands for JPEG 2000, developed by the Joint Photographic Experts Group.
 It's a file format designed for high-quality image compression, supporting both lossy and lossless compression.
 Introduced in the year 2000, JP2 offers superior image quality and efficient storage over the standard JPEG format, making it suitable for medical imaging, digital cinema, and archives requiring high-fidelity imagery.
 Its advanced features include better handling of color, metadata, and progressive decoding, ensuring it remains a vital tool in professional and technical applications.

-Wait a few moments for the converter to complete its job, then download your JP2 file.
+Give the converter a few seconds, then download your JP2 file.